-Within the MCC Group, all employees shall respect one an other's diverse individuality and values, including nationality, race, religious beliefs, age, gender, sexual orientation and disability or lack thereof, and together fulfill the Group's corporate social responsibility.
-Building on this foundation, we aim to enable every individual in the Group to develop their abilities to the fullest.
+Within the MCC Group, all employees shall respect one another's diverse individuality and values, including nationality, race, religious beliefs, age, gender, gender identity, sexual orientation and disability or lack thereof.
+In this way, we aim to enable every individual to develop their abilities to the fullest and to achieve sustainable growth by creating new value for society.